UpLab/cra-template-uplab/README.md

-# cra-template
+# cra-template-uplab

-This is the official base template for [Create React App](https://github.com/facebook/create-react-app).

-If you don't specify a template (for example, `--template typescript`), this template will be used by default.

-For more information, please refer to:

-- [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
-- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.
+This is a CRA template that we use in UpLab Software to initiate our projects.

+To init the app using this template please use this command:

+`npx create-react-app my-app --template @uplab/cra-template-uplab`